 AutoNation offers two flexible spending accounts (FSAs).
-A Healthcare FSA (HCFSA) is an account you use to pay for out-of-pocket health care expenses for you and your dependents.
+A Health care FSA (HCFSA) is an account that you use to pay for out-of-pocket health care expenses for youself and your dependents.
 You can also enroll in a Dependent Care FSA to pay for expenses like day care and other allowable expenses.
-The Dependent Care FSA (DCFSA) is not for healthcare expenses for your dependents.
+The Dependent Care FSA (DCFSA) is not for health care expenses for your dependents.
 You can use FSAs even if you do not enroll in any other AutoNation benefit.

 Health Care FSA (HCFSA)

-Use a HCFSA to pay your, your spouse’s and your dependent children’s out-of-pocket expenses for medical, prescription drugs, dental and vision services not covered by insurance, including deductibles, co-pays and coinsurance.
-Orthodontia (braces) and dental services, glasses, contact lenses and certain over the-counter medications are also eligible.
-Choose the total contribution amount when you enroll and it will be divided and deducted equally each pay period.
+Use an HCFSA to pay your, your spouse’s, and your dependent children’s out-of-pocket expenses for medical, prescription drugs, dental, and vision services not covered by insurance, including deductibles, copays, and coinsurance.
+Orthodontia (braces) and dental services, glasses, contact lenses, and certain over-the-counter medications are also eligible.
+Choose the total contribution amount when you enroll, and it will be divided and deducted equally each pay period.

-Note: You may not see the HCFSA plan option during enrollment until completing one full year of regular, full-time employment.
+Note: You may not see the HCFSA plan option during enrollment until you’ve completed one full year of regular, full-time employment.
 See the Summary Plan Description (SPD) for more details.

 Dependent Care FSA (DCFSA)

-Use this FSA to cover costs for day care, before-school and afterschool care, day camp, nursery or preschool while you or your spouse work.
+Use this FSA to cover costs for day care, before-school and afterschool care, day camp, nursery, or preschool while you or your spouse works.
 Covered services can be inside or outside your home for a child under age 13.
-This FSA also covers elder care expenses for dependents, such as a parent, who are mentally or physically unable to care for themselves and live in your home 8 or more hours per day.
+This FSA also covers elder care expenses for dependents, such as a parent who is mentally or physically unable to care for themselves and lives in your home eight or more hours per day.
 You cannot use this FSA to pay for your dependents’ health care expenses.
-Those expenses must be paid from a HCFSA or HSA.
-Choose the total contribution amount when you enroll and it will be divided and deducted equally each pay period.
+Those expenses must be paid from an HCFSA or HSA.
+Choose the total contribution amount when you enroll, and it will be divided and deducted equally each pay period.